 Thus, it's the sheer concentration (and vast variety) of nutrients that may separate sea buckthorn from the rest of the pack in terms of hair-boosting supplements and even growth-promoting foods.
 Of course, just as you would any supplement, it's best to check in with your physician prior to incorporating sea buckthorn into your lifestyle, and it's also a good idea to ensure you're investing in a high-quality form.
 To get you started, we've rounded up some of our very favorite sources of sea buckthorn—from capsules to gummies to topical hair elixirs.

-Infused with powerful sea buckthorn berry (along with aloe vera, coconut oil, Irish moss, sea kelp, organic nettle, marshmallow root, and other fantastical-sounding fare), this dreamy shampoo-and-conditioner duo reinvigorates hair with shine, texture, moisture, and a long-lasting dose of antioxidants.
+Infused with powerful sea buckthorn berry (along with aloe vera, coconut oil, Irish moss, sea kelp, organic nettle, marshmallow root, and other fantastical-sounding fares), this dreamy shampoo-and-conditioner duo reinvigorates hair with shine, texture, moisture, and a long-lasting dose of antioxidants.

 If your strands are feeling as dehydrated and damaged as ours are this time of year, this intensive elixir from Swedish haircare brand Sachajuan is your ticket for success.
 Try using it before you lather to treat your hair to a drink of hydration and an added bonus of nutrition.